textbox background Search

 2.1 Certificate, Diploma, and Degree Programs

-1. Transfer credit is evaluated for all studies taken through an accredited or similarly recognized educational institution.
+1. Transcripts are evaluated for all studies taken through an accredited or similarly recognized educational institution.

-1. Transfer credit is awarded to all qualifying courses passed according to the standards of a sending institution that is recognized by TRU-OL.
+2. Transfer credit is considered for all qualifying courses passed according to the standards of a sending institution that is recognized by TRU-OL.

-2. The applicant must declare all formal studies from all previously attended postsecondary institutions and professional associations at the time of initial application for transfer credit.
-The applicant must arrange for official transcripts from all previously attended post-secondary institutions and professional associations in support of the application to be sent to TRU-OL.
+3. The applicant must declare all formal studies from all previously attended post-secondary institutions and professional associations at the time of initial application for transcript assessment.
+The applicant must arrange for official transcripts from all previously attended post-secondary institutions and professional associations to be sent to TRU-OL.

 If all formal studies are not declared at the time of initial application, a further documentation fee is charged.
 Further penalties may be imposed such as:

-3. Transfer credit is awarded only on the basis of official transcripts sent directly to TRU-OL by the institution, or appropriately authenticated copies.
+4. Transfer credit is awarded only on the basis of official transcripts that have been sent directly to TRU-OL by the institution or transcripts that represent appropriately authenticated copies.
 All documents submitted, unless considered irreplaceable, become the property of TRU-OL.

-8. Students changing programs or requiring information about how credits earned and transferred apply to another TRU-OL credential must apply in writing for a re-evaluation of their transfer credit.
-Transfer credit and program planning fees may apply.
+9. Students changing programs or requiring information about how previous education may transfer to another TRU-OL program must apply in writing for a re-evaluation of their transcripts.
+A program reassessment fee may apply.

-10. Programs often change and students who have declared a program and have had a program plan prepared but have not registered in courses appropriate to their program in any two-year period may be required to fulfill the program’s new requirements, including preparation of a new program plan.
-In cases where students have had an initial assessment of transfer credit and where the program has changed, current program planning fees will be charged, and the seven-year rule on age of credit may apply.
+11. Programs often change and students who have declared a program and had a program plan prepared but have not registered in program courses in any two-year period may be required to fulfill the program’s new requirements.
+In cases where students have had an initial assessment of transfer credit and where the program has changed, current program planning fees will be charged, and the seven-year rule on age of credit may apply (see 'J' above).

-13. TRU-OL assesses requests by individuals for transfer credit for college or university courses completed at high schools in the same manner as any other requests.
+14. TRU-OL manages requests for transfer credit assessment for college or university courses completed at high schools in the same manner as any other request.
 There is no penalty for dual credit, that is, credit that is used toward completion of both a high-school and a college or university program.

 2.2 Multiple Certificates and Diplomas